jempico/thats-delicious-restaurant/README.md

 For the front-end we've used Pug template engine.

-It touches many of today's application needs such as user creation and authentication, data validation, database storage, error handling, file upload, email sending and much more.
+It touches many of today's application needs such as user authentication, data validation, database storage, error handling, file upload, email sending and much more.

 ## Stack